 - Touch Screens: If touch screens must be used, restrict screen contact to booth staff only, offer disposable stylus wands, and/or clean between every use.

 - Video Conference Capabilities: With the possibility that attendee counts will be limited, ensure video conference capability is available in meeting rooms or discussion points, so that home office counterparts can be included in critical discussions.

 - Personal Protective Equipment (PPE): Develop a clear policy for required PPE for your booth staff, ensuring that it is uniformly implemented to support your brand image and safety.
-Consider branded masks or face shields, high-five wands, branded personal sanitizer bottles, and the like.
+Consider branded masks or face shields, high-five wands, fingertip covers or gloves, branded personal sanitizer bottles, and the like.